TheBloodMon/TheBloodMon/README.md

 -And I'm developing a game

--I am using this space so that you can help me with its creation through ideas and oth
+-I am using this space so that you can help me create, through critical ideas